KoushikDutta1999/Tuition_Cpp/README.md

 # Tuition_Cpp
+- Check whether the given string is palindrome or not.
-- Check wether the given strings are anagram or not.
+- Check whether the given strings are anagram or not.
 - Check whether an array forms a mountain or not.
 - Check whether an array is in Sorted order or not.
 - Check whether an array increasing or not.